PhD Student Zohar Gilad received IsraHCI conference "Best Paper" award

 Assistant Professor Shoham Sabach won the 2018 prestigious Cooper prize for research excellence.

 Nadav Hallak, PhD candidate, won the Jacobs award.

 Nadav Hallak, PhD candidate, won the prestigious Jacobs award for excellent published academic paper.

 Nadav's paper studies algorithms and optimality conditions in problems in which the objective function is the sum of a continuous function and a penalty function on the number of non-zero elements (sparsity), over a constrained set.
 The… Read More

 Assistant Professor Yakov Babichenko awarded the distinguished Krill Prize

 Rotem Dror recipient of the Google PhD Fellowships for 2018

 What is Social Choice Theory - New book of Dr. Reshef Meir

 Social choice theory deals with aggregating the preferences of multiple individuals regarding several available alternatives, a situation colloquially known as voting .
-In his new book, Reshef Meir overviews classic and recent research on two fundamental questions: First,… Read More
+In his new book, Reshef Meir overviews recent and classic research on two fundamental questions: First, under… Read More

 Prof. Avigdor Gal wins a Test of Time Award